grabmateusz/codetest/README.md

     mvn clean install

-To run in development mode, one need to go to blog-web-core directory:
+To run in development mode, one need to go to blog-web-rest-api directory:

-    cd blog-web-core
+    cd blog-web-rest-api

 and run: